Subha V. Barry

 Previously, Ms. Barry was at Merrill Lynch for over twenty years, where she was a Managing Director and Global Head of Diversity and Inclusion.
 She was responsible for managing and integrating existing and new diversity efforts across the corporation globally including the oversight of the firm’s Diversity & Inclusion Council.
 Ms. Barry spent her first 13 years in the Private Client Group as a highly successful and best practice Financial Advisor and Branch Manager.
 Between 2001 and 2005, she created the firm’s Multicultural and Diversified Business Development group to help establish Merrill Lynch as the preeminent wealth management firm among diverse and multicultural markets.

 Ms. Barry holds a Bachelor of Accounting from Bombay University, India, a Master of Business & Public Management and a Master of Accounting from Rice University.
 She is a member of the Board and of the Corporate Circle Advisory Committee of the National Council for Research on Women (NCRW); a Corporate Advisory Council member of The White House Project; a Hidden Brain Drain Task Force member.
 Ms. Barry is a Board member of Rice University and a member of the Council of Overseers for Rice University’s Business School.
-She is the Chair of the Board of The Cancer Institute of New Jersey and Vice-Chair of the Board of the Princeton HealthCare System Foundation.
+She is the Chair of the Director's Advisory Board of Rutgers Cancer Institute of New Jersey and Vice-Chair of the Board of the Princeton HealthCare System Foundation.

 Ms. Barry is an active mentor of women both within her community and across her industry.
 A four-time cancer survivor, she supports and coaches newly diagnosed patients with coping strategies and work/life balance.